Steiner Cut Dominants: Introduction

-i.e. the polyhedron formed by all points $y$ that dominate some point $x \in \cut(G,T)$ in the sense of $y \ge x$.
+of $\cut(G,T)$ and the nonnegative orthant, i.e. the polyhedron formed by all points $y$ that dominate some point $x \in \cut(G,T)$ in the sense of $y \ge x$.
 The dominant of a polyhedron~$P$ is the polyhedron that is essential for minimizing linear functions with nonnegative coefficients over $P$.
+It is the largest polyhedron with the property that for all nonnegative objective function vectors $c$ the infimum of $cx$ over it equals the corresponding infimum over $P$.

 In case of $T=\{s,t\}$ for some $s,t \in V(G)$, the polyhedron $\cutd(G,\{s,t\})$ is the well understood \emph{$s$-$t$-cut dominant of $G$}, for which

 can be deduced via the max-flow min-cut theorem and flow decomposition (for a closer investigation of $s$-$t$-cut dominants see Skutella and Weber~\cite{SkutellaWeber2010}).
 For more than two terminals, however, inequality descriptions of the Steiner cut dominants have not been known so far.
 In particular, for $T=V(G)$ the polyhedron